labor-digital/bits/docs/guide/HtmlAndTemplates.md

 ## $tpl()

 Where `$html` is your swiss army knife of generating HTML, `$tpl` is basically the little toothpick on the side.
-It does no real template rendering itself, but load the content of a "template" tag into a new sub-node which will be returned.
+It does no real template rendering itself, but loads the content of a "template" tag into a new sub-node which will be returned by it.

 To be selectable, your template should have a data-ref="$ref" attribute.
 The method allows you to provide a one-dimensional list of values that should be injected while the template is loaded.
 NOTE: This is not reactive, but merely an initial state.